ibm-cloud-docs/openwhisk/hadr.md

 # High availability and disaster recovery
 {: #ha_dr}

-Understand the high availability features of the {{site.data.keyword.openwhisk}} and design your resources to meet the availability requirements that your business and customers need.
+Learn about the high availability features of the {{site.data.keyword.openwhisk}} and design your resources to meet the availability requirements that your business and customers need.
 {:shortdesc}

 High availability is a core discipline in an IT infrastructure to keep your resources healthy and your app workloads up and running, even after a partial or a full site failure.
 The main purpose of high availability is to eliminate potential points of failure in an IT infrastructure.

+**Regions and service level**

+All {{site.data.keyword.cloud_notm}} general availability (GA) services have a Service Level Agreement of 99.99% availability. {{site.data.keyword.openwhisk_short}} is a GA service that is offered in five regions: US South, US East, Germany, Tokyo, and the United Kingdom.
+Each location uses different availability zones for redundancy.
+If all the availability zones in a location fail, the {{site.data.keyword.openwhisk_short}} service for that location becomes unavailable.

+{{site.data.keyword.openwhisk_short}} is available only on the public cloud.

+**Who is responsible to set up high availability for my resources?**

 Your global strategy is important, and you are responsible for understanding your configuration, customization, and usage of the service to best leverage the capabilities of {{site.data.keyword.cloud_notm}}.
 For more information, see [How does {{site.data.keyword.cloud_notm}} ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external}.

-**Who is responsible to set up high availability for my resources?**

 While {{site.data.keyword.openwhisk_short}} is responsible to ensure that your namespace information is available, backed up, and replicated across multiple regions so that information can be recovered after a failure, {{site.data.keyword.openwhisk_short}} does not set up high availability for any {{site.data.keyword.cloud_notm}} resources that are used by {{site.data.keyword.openwhisk_short}}.
 Instead, you must understand the high availability options that each resource offering provides to implement the right level of availability for your needs.

+See [ensure zero downtime](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.
+You can also find information about [Service Level Agreements](/docs/overview?topic=overview-slas).

+The following sections contain information about high availability, disaster recovery for {{site.data.keyword.openwhisk_short}} as well as HIPAA related considerations.

 ## High availability